-As Google's BigQuery is serverless, Google does all resource provisioning behind the curtains.
-Hence, there is no need to manage your infrastructure like in-house databases, servers or query engines and can instead focus on data and analysis.
+As Google's BigQuery is serverless, Google does all resource provisioning behind the scenes.
+Hence, there is no need to manage your infrastructure, like in-house databases, servers, or query engines, and you can instead focus on data and analysis.
 Everything is provided and integrated into BigQuery itself.
 Moreover, it automatically upscales itself on the basis of the resources used, which implies there is no need to constantly observe or do vertical and horizontal scaling from time to time.
 Being serverless means your entire data lives in the cloud and can be accessed wherever and whenever you want, regardless of time and place.

 Built-in ML and AI integrations

-Besides aggregating all your data in a single place, BigQuery ML's integration with Vertex AI along with pre-built, and highly customizable TensorFlow models make it possible to train and run robust machine learning models on structured data in just a few minutes using only SQL.
+Besides aggregating all your data in a single place, BigQuery ML's integration with Vertex AI, along with pre-built and highly customizable TensorFlow models, makes it possible to train and run robust machine learning models on structured data in just a few minutes using only SQL.
 You may use these sophisticated tools to obtain additional insights and improve the predictive powers of your data, even if you have no prior experience with machine learning or artificial intelligence.

 Although these both use different billing methods, they both primarily consider both computation and storage.
 However, BigQuery storage is marginally cheaper per terabyte than Snowflake storage.

 Performance-wise, Snowflake often outperforms BigQuery for the majority of queries, but only marginally.
-In comparison to larger partitions, its micro partition storage strategy effectively searches for fewer data.
-When compared to multi-tenant shared resource solutions, the decoupled storage & compute architecture's ability to segregate workloads allows data to avoid competition for resources, and the capacity to expand warehouse sizes can frequently improve performance.
+In comparison to larger partitions, its micropartition storage strategy effectively searches for fewer data points.
+When compared to multi-tenant shared resource solutions, the decoupled storage and compute architecture's ability to segregate workloads allows data to avoid competition for resources, and the capacity to expand warehouse sizes can frequently improve performance.
 BigQuery performs similarly in benchmark tests, yet it regularly ranks last in most queries.
 We can do little to speed up BigQuery performance because it chooses how many resources the question will require on its own.

-Neither Snowflake nor BigQuery imposes a significant administrational overhead.
-Each enables administrators to control user access, roles, and data security, yet performance optimization occurs automatically.
+Neither Snowflake nor BigQuery imposes a significant administrative overhead.
+Each enables administrators to control user access, roles, and data security, yet performance optimisation occurs automatically.
 Each of them automatically scales in the background to match the needs of the moment as the data volume increases or the complexity of the queries increases.
 Snowflake, in particular, enables administrators to individually scale their computing and storage resources up and down, whereas BigQuery, which is "serverless," computes, stores resources, and has independent scaling capabilities.
-As a result, Snowflake's platform control ability and manageability are marginally more when compared with BigQuery.
+As a result, Snowflake's platform control ability and manageability are marginally higher when compared with BigQuery.

 In a nutshell, Snowflake and BigQuery are both extremely versatile and put a lot of facilities on the table.
-Minuscule upkeep, along with a function of computational resources utilized, paired with the volume of storage occupied, is used to determine the cost quotation on both of these solutions.
+Minuscule upkeep, along with a function of computational resources utilised paired with the volume of storage occupied, is used to determine the cost quotation for both of these solutions.